Following on from the extremely positive reception of the M1 chip, Apple Silicon has now launched two new chips.

 But why has Apple Silicon created two additional chips for pro users, and what are the differences between M1 Pro and M1 Max?

-Key Difference Between The M1 Pro and M1 Max
+Key differences between M1 Pro and M1 Max

 Both the M1 Pro and M1 Max chips are ideal for pro users and businesses, creators, and designers with high power requirements.